Treatment of Children and Adolescents

 - Please note that your agreement may not prevent a judge from requiring the records or testimony.

-- Payment is expected at the time of service.
+- Payment is expected in full at the time of service.

 - If you will not be present for your child’s session, the child will need to bring payment.